 Business strategy right now is in a massive state of flux.
 Not only has it been impacted by the pandemic and ensuing economic crisis but also more recently by the growing global call to end racism and uplift marginalised voices in society.
 We're seeing people like Alexis Ohanian step down from the board of Reddit - a company he co-founded himself - and ask to be replaced by a qualified black professional!
 We haven't arrived at a "new normal" yet...the pot is still simmering.
 Right now most brands are not executing major strategic moves, it's more tactical...almost week to week, month to month.
 In the long term, one thing is for certain, all brands are recognizing the need to be conscious and accountable to their consumers.
 How that plays out in their individual strategy remains to be seen.

 Your advice to journalists who are just starting out?

-Establish your "voice" and by that I don't just mean your writing style or tone, I mean your worldview.
+Establish your "voice" and by that, I don't just mean your writing style or tone, I mean your worldview.
 Your ethos.
 Thomas Friedman and Malcolm Gladwell have a very clear lens through which they tell their stories.
-Friedman, for example, is the one who brought the concept of "globalisation" to the mainstream in the late 1990s and early 2000s.
+Friedman, for example, is the one who brought the concept of "globalization" to the mainstream in the late 1990s and early 2000s.